 The checkmate trial lives up to its name

-There seem to be a number of CheckMate trials going on both in Britain and Globally.
-It’s obviously a wonderful soundbite, but is the double immunotherapy wonderful in reality?
+There are a number of CheckMate trials going on both in Britain and Globally.
+It’s obviously a wonderful soundbite, but is the double immunotherapy delivering?
+Here we look at lung cancer and mesothelioma.

 For example, ‘First line Nivolumab (a PD-1 immunotherapy), plus ipilimumab (a PD-L1 immunotherapy) has shown improved overall survival in patients with advanced non-small-cell lung cancer (NSCLC)' (1).
-But the word checkmate surely means more than simply beating the previously used drugs, so the researchers have gone on to use two platinum based chemotherapy drugs as well for two rounds with the immunotherapy drugs, or 4 rounds alone.
+But the word checkmate surely means more than simply beating the previously used drugs, so the researchers have gone on to use two platinum based chemotherapy drugs as well for two rounds with the immunotherapy drugs, or four rounds alone.
+So, two immunotherapy drugs plus 2 chemo drugs vs just the two chemo drugs.

 This was in a Phase III trial in 103 Hospitals in 19 countries; 1107 patients.
 Serious stuff.
 Median survival went to 14.1 months from 10.7 months.
 Being a chess player, I’m not sure that qualifies for the term ‘Checkmate’.